Laci1953/Cowgol_on_CP_M/README.md

 The option -S is used to instruct Cowlink to type a map of the Cowgol subroutines and variables used in these subroutines, with their exact addresses.
 This is also very valuable when debugging the app.

+The option -X is used to reserve a larger stack (1KB) for the executable (the usual stack size is 128 bytes).
+This might be important if C code is mixed into the project.

 More than one source file may be specified (with extensions: .cow = cowgol source file, .c = C source file, .as = assembler source file)